 Approximately 50 million water bottles are discarded in just the United States alone and even more concerning is that less than 25% of those plastic bottles are recycled.

-Insulated stainless steel bottles are more durable than others and well-made ones are free of any toxins, such as BPA that are associated even with reusable plastic bottles.
+Insulated stainless steel bottles are more durable than others and well-made ones are free of any toxins (and dishwasher safe), such as BPA that are associated even with reusable plastic bottles.
 Stainless steel bottles are easier to clean, less likely to harbor bacteria, and can be easily sanitized.

 Compared to a typical plastic or single-wall steel reusable water bottle, insulated stainless steel bottles are more expensive.
 If you’re really concerned about quality design and insulation, it’s worth every penny to purchase an insulated stainless steel bottle from a reputable brand.

 Hydro Flask is one of if not the most popular insulated stainless steel bottles.
 You can find many options of different stainless bottles, like klean kantine.